kritikakhanwal/Dynamics-of-Quantum-many-body-system-/README.md

 # Fock_space_correlator

-This contains the code used to generate the numerical data of fock space correlation for the [paper]("https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.L140201")
+This contains the code used to generate the numerical data of fock space correlation for the [paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.L140201/)

+<a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.L140201" target="_blank">paper</a>